lammps/lammps/doc/src/pair_hybrid.rst

-Coefficients must be defined for each pair of atoms types via the :doc:`pair_coeff <pair_coeff>` command as described above, or in the PairCoeffs or PairIJCoeffs section of the data file read by the :doc:`read_data <read_data>` command, or by mixing as described below.
+Coefficients must be defined for each pair of atoms types via the :doc:`pair_coeff <pair_coeff>` command as described above, or in the "Pair Coeffs" or "PairIJ Coeffs" section of the data file read by the :doc:`read_data <read_data>` command, or by mixing as described below.

 For all of the *hybrid*, *hybrid/overlay*, and *hybrid/scaled* styles,